No fee until we win

 What Type of Compensation Can I Expect From My Case?

 First, you must know that these cases are very fact-specific.
-Your defective products attorney in West Chester, PA, will work to prove that the product was unreasonably dangerous and the company should never have released it to market in its current condition.
+Your defective products attorney in West Chester, Pennsylvania, will work to prove that the product was unreasonably dangerous and the company should never have released it to market in its current condition.
 Depending on the facts of the claim, our attorneys may try to prove the following:

 • That alternative solutions exist that could have resulted in a safer product